The Digital Chronicles.

 So the answer is: Yes, digitalization has already begun to define us.

-Without the digital tools, we lose immediate contact with our ecosystems.
+Without digital tools, we lose immediate contact with our ecosystems.
 For Digital Natives social media is embedded in the DNA.
 So, we have a task ahead of us: dealing with the world outside the screens, and creating an identity in a potential digital silence.

-Like the fear of darkness, digital silence can be terrifying, traumatizing and isolating.
+As the fear of darkness, digital silence can be terrifying, traumatizing and isolating.
 However, we may never learn how to deal with a being alone with a digital device blocking our view.

 Imagine being cut off from everyone you love and everything you cherish to do.